 - Summer Lemon Kale Salad with Brined Salmon

 Snacks are so important for gut health and hormone balance, thus important for skin health.
 Here are some of my favorite snacks:

 - smoked oysters or mussels (these come in a can)

 - olives and cheese

 - vegetable sushi

-Dinner time is where it varies for Jon and I. This is when we mix it up, try new things, and eat a lot of meals that I do not share recipes for.
+Dinner time is where it varies for Jon and I. This is when we mix it up, try new things, and eat many meals that I do not share recipes for.
 I often like to just cook for us, for fun, and not make work of it.
-If you need to put a label on it, we eat like is 1859.
+If you need to label it, we eat like it is 1859.
 These meals usually involve:

 - Roasted root vegetables or winter squash